Zyro review – lean, cheap, & easy website-building experience

 When you choose to "Add Section", you get to choose from a variety of different pre-made zones, fitting with the style and color scheme of your theme.

-And then, I could choose from 11 different types of elements to add on those sections.
+And then, I could choose from 12 different types of elements to add on those sections.
+This includes text, buttons, images, galleries, videos, maps, and contact forms among others.

 From there, either select, or drag and drog elements for them to be on your site.